raiden-network/microraiden/docs/introduction/introduction.rst

 What happens if the sender attempts to cheat and sends a balance proof with a smaller balance?
-The receiver server will notice the error and automatically send a request to the channel manager contract during the challenge period to close the channel with his latest stored balance proof.
+The receiver server will notice the error and automatically send a request to the channel manager contract during the challenge period to close the channel with the receiver's latest stored balance proof.

 There are incentives for having a collaborative channel closing.